CursorWind/SK_Moresheet_Main/README.md

 If you know Next.js, you already know enough to get started.
 We look forward to see what you’re going to create!

 **Note:** If you are making a Suankularb website, don’t clone this repository directly.
-Use the “Use this template“ button.
+Use the “[Use this template](https://github.com/suankularb-wittayalai-school/sk-nextjs-template/generate)“ button.

----

 ## Setup